 Decorative and ornamental trees can also look great, with a good example being Olea europaea (olive) trees, which can transform any area into a beautiful Mediterranean paradise.

-Brightly coloured plants and features can make a small garden appear lighter and bigger.
+Brightly coloured plants and features can make a compact space appear lighter and bigger.

 Golden or light-yellow colours, like Rudbeckia hirta ‘Irish Eyes’ or Alyssum montanum, are perfect for brightening up dark patches.